ABOUT US

 Over the next few months, Natalie's journals slowly turned into a project she liked to call "Teenage Grief Sucks" (TGS) because, well, teenage grief does suck.
 Natalie was determined to make TGS a place where any grieving kid could go and be able to read a story they related to.

 Teenage Grief Sucks was released in March of 2020, and is unlike other resources for grieving teens, as almost all of the content provided is written by teenagers themselves.
-On the TGS website, teens are able to read stories by their peers on topics like school and having a social life during grief, and even able to share their own stories on the Share Your Grief page.
+On the TGS website, teens are able to read stories by their peers on topics like school and having a social life during grief.

 *Pseudonym to protect privacy.